-At some stage in your life, you may have encountered issues with blocked drains within or your plumbing system.
+There are Different Pipe materials in the market.
+You might wonder what your Bathroom Shower, House Sewer or Stormwater Drains are made of, particularly if you are looking at Renovations or Repairs that involve your Plumbing.
+At some stage in your life, you may have encountered issues with blocked drains within your plumbing system.
 Your plumber or blocked drains specialist might have pointed out that the old pipes are damaged and need urgent replacement or that your pipes are made of good material and minimal intervention is required such as patching or relining will solve the issue.

-- Composite pipes – Like PEX pipes, these pipes are commonly used in water supplies but just have a major difference – it comes with an aluminium piping, making it compatible with more applications like in-floor heating and solar water heaters.
+Like PEX pipes, these pipes are commonly used in water supplies but just have a major difference – it comes with aluminium piping, making them compatible with more applications like in-floor heating and solar water heaters.

 For blocked drains, drain cleaning, pipe relining, and drain replacement, book a local licensed plumber near you.
 Give us a call on our hotline TODAY at 131091.
 We service suburbs located in Canberra, Newcastle, Central Coast and Port Stephens.

 Is Cheap Blocked Drains Plumbing Better?
 How do you feel when your drains are backed up?
 Do you panic and call a plumber to fix

 A blocked drain is a major problem that causes more trouble than you think, and it can be expensive to unblock it.
 Therefore, knowing how